 SENAR – Special Educational Needs Assessment and Review Service

 The Special Educational Needs Assessment and Review Service (SENAR) are responsible for coordinating the statutory assessment process that can lead to an Educational Health and Care Plan.
 SENAR can be contacted in the following ways: Email: SENAR@birmingham.gov.uk

 Autism West Midlands are a service that support families whose child has a diagnosis of Autism you can contact them at firstname.lastname@example.org.

-For Information about Birmingham Local Authority Local Offer can be found at www.mycareinbirmingham.org.uk/click here!
+Information about the Birmingham Local Authority Local Offer can be found at http://www.birmingham.gov.uk/localoffer/click here!